TG Universes & Series:

 “Feel better, darling?”
 Jenny asked as she took Gaby into her arms for a prolonged hug.

-“Not really.
-Auntie Carol says everyone needs a good cry every once in a while,” Gaby whispered as she continued to hug her mum.
+“Not really ... but Auntie Carol says it’s the duty of every girl to have a good cry every once in a while,” Gaby whispered as she continued to hug her mum.